Intervention Orders and Parenting Proceedings

 It is important to remember, however, that in parenting matters the best interests of the child remain the paramount consideration for the court.
 Therefore if the court, upon following legislation, considers that the best interests of the child require the court to make a parenting order that the child spends time with a parent, such order is enforceable despite the existence of a family violence order naming the child.

-Where a Family Law Court has made a parenting order, it is possible to apply to the Magistrates Court under section 68R of the Act to vary, discharge or suspend the parenting order to the extent to which it provides for a child to spend time with a person, but only where the court also makes or varies a family violence order, and has material before it that was not before the Family Law Court making the initial parenting order.
+Where a Federal Circuit and Family Court of Australia (FCFCA) has made a parenting order, it is possible to apply to the Magistrates Court under section 68R of the Act to vary, discharge or suspend the parenting order to the extent to which it provides for a child to spend time with a person, but only where the court also makes or varies a family violence order, and has material before it that was not before the FCFCA making the initial parenting order.

 A family violence order also provides evidence of family violence in the relationship and can contribute to the argument that a child is at an unacceptable risk of harm in the offending parent’s unsupervised care.
 Most importantly, however, it provides interim and/or final protection to those who have suffered family violence and in many cases, is the first step towards a safer future for the affected parties.